-50 kN capacity S-type load cell was utilised to measure the machine weight.
+the solid model, physical weight measurements were realized on the structural and functional groups of the machine.
+A computeraided measurement system and a ZEMIC H3-C3-5.0t-B6 model 50 kN capacity S-type load cell were utilized to measure the machine weight.
 The weight measurements were recorded in the computer environment for 30 seconds at a sampling rate of 10 Hz with three repetitions.
-The solid modelling software calculated the RDM CAD assembly's overall mass to be 424.15 kg (experimental mass measurement value: 423.93 kg).
+The solid modeling software calculated the RDM CAD assembly's overall mass to be 424.15 kg (experimental mass measurement value: 423.93 kg).

 The CAD assembly has a large number of parts, so a simplification process was carried out without degrading the model's ability to structurally represent the physical machine.
-In this procedure, the structural components' initial geometries, the machine's total weight and the location of its centre of gravity were preserved.
+In this procedure, the structural components' initial geometries, the machine's total weight and the location of its center of gravity were preserved.
 The drum set and gearbox were reconfigured in the CAD model using rectangular prism geometry while retaining their original mass.
 Thus, the ideal solubility level for the FEA was provided by means of a re-configured CAD model.
-The physical measurement, solid modelling procedure, final assembly, re-configuration process and assembly statistics for RDM CAD model are given in Figure 6.
+The physical measurement, solid modeling procedure, final assembly, re-configuration process and assembly statistics for the RDM CAD model are given in Figure 6.

 The RDM is produced using both structural components and standard machine parts, such as steel plates, springs, bolts, nuts, pins, shafts, etc. The material properties of these components as assigned in the FEA were gathered from the literature provided by the applicable standards and existing material testing results of the machine's structural components.
-The material properties for the components used in the CAD modelling and the FEA solution are provided in Table 1.
+The material properties of the components used in the CAD modeling and the FEA solution are provided in Table 1.
 (Bringas, 2016; Cardarelli, 2008; Davis, 1998; Kulaksiz, 1995; Kutay, 2003; MKE, 1978; Rice et al., 2003).

 The boundary condition for the RDM in the FEA study was described with reference to the position where the machine was linked to the tractor and set up to the harvesting position.
 The draft force values as assigned in the FEA study were calculated through Equations 2 and 3 for each tractor speed and PTO torque values measured experimentally.
-Additionally, the gravitational constant was considered to be 9.81 m s-2.
-Some of the RDM's components were welded together during production, while others were fastened together using detachable fasteners like bolt-nuts and connecting pins.
+Additionally, the gravitational constant was considered to be 9.81 ms-2.
+Some of the RDM's components were welded together during production, while others were fastened together using detachable fasteners like bolt nuts and connecting pins.
 Therefore, bonded and frictionless contact definitions were given for associated components in the FEA setup.

 The meshing functions of the FEA software were employed to construct FE models for the RDM.
 Mechanical-standard meshing approaches were applied in the meshing processes.
 Pre-trials on the FE model were conducted.
 As a result, the FE model was verified through a skewness metric that can measure whether the FE model accurately represents the actual model geometry.
 The definition of skewness states that a value of 0 denotes an equilateral cell (the best) and a value of 1 denotes a cell that has fully degenerated (the worst) (ANSYS Product Doc., 2019).
 For the FE model, the average skewness metric value found was 0.25, indicating excellent cell quality.
 After the completion of the pre-FEA steps, solution processes were performed and the results were recorded.
-Mechanical module of the ANSYS Workbench Multi-physics engineering analysis software was utilised in the strength analysis procedure.
+The mechanical module of the ANSYS workbench multi-physics engineering analysis software was utilized in the strength analysis procedure.
 All analyses were conducted with the assumptions of homogenous isotropic linear elastic material model and linear static loading.
-The analysis solving platform was a Dell Precision M4800 series mobile workstation (Intel Core i7-4910Q-2.9 GHz, 32 GB RAM, NVIDIA Quadro K2100M-2 GB, DDR5).
-Description of the boundary conditions, maximum draft force calculations and the FE model details are illustrated in Figure 7.
+The analysis-solving platform was a Dell Precision M4800 series mobile workstation (Intel Core i7-4910Q-2.9 GHz, 32 GB RAM, NVIDIA Quadro K2100M-2 GB, DDR5).